-SHINE invites companies to support our research by either serving as a living lab for our ongoing well-being study or by making a charitable donation.
+Organizations can support our research by either serving as a living lab for our ongoing well-being study or by making a charitable donation.
 Our research aims to measure well-being within the workplace and understand it within the context of an industry or organization.
-Here’s why companies choose to support SHINE and contribute to a better understanding of how well-being impacts people, organizations, and the planet.
+Here’s why companies, NGOs, foundations, and the U.S. Department of State support SHINE’s contribution to a better understanding of how well-being impacts people, organizations, and the planet.

 Occupational Health Expertise

 SHINE is led by Eileen McNeely, Ph.D., an instructor in the Environmental Occupational Medicine and Epidemiology Program at the Harvard T.H.
 Chan School of Public Health.
 Dr. McNeely has worked as a consultant, researcher, clinician and educator in the field for over 20 years and is a renowned expert in the sustainability and health of human capital in the workplace.

 Holistic Approach Informed by the Latest Science

 SHINE has developed a pioneering research instrument, the SHINE Well-being Survey, a comprehensive, multidimensional and well-tested questionnaire that asks detailed questions about organizational resources, home and community quality of life, perceptions of work productivity and engagement and more.
 Also explored, in addition to physical and mental health, are life satisfaction, sense of purpose, character and virtue, social connectedness, and financial security.